hurshd0/must-read-papers-for-ml/README.md

 > NOTE: :construction: in process of updating, let me know what additional papers to add I will add them here.

-- Submit Pull Request If I am missing any important papers, or links don't work.
+- :arrows_clockwise: Submit Pull Request If I am missing any important papers, or links don't work.

-#### CHANGELOG

-2019-10-28 Started `must-read-papers-for-ml` repo

 Curated collection of Data Science, Machine Learning and Deep Learning papers, reviews and articles that are on must read list.